Modifying Skate Fit and Balance:

 General remarks on my web pages; Online Shopping Precautions; If a link no longer works; Contacting Me

 Pain and pressure point Your first step is to locate the spots where there is substantially more than average pressure on each foot.
 For example, these might include the inside and outside ankle bones (pictured), the big and small toe, the arches (sides of the foot), and/or the top of the midfoot.
-(For me as mentioned in another section, toes are especially sensitive.)
 You need to make space at these points first so you can judge the rest of the fit.
 It is a good idea to mark them with a small piece of athletic tape while your foot is still in the boot.

 Do not mistake excess pressure points with points that hurt because of a blister.
 Blisters are sores caused by friction from rubbing and the heat it generates, and occur at points where you have too little pressure.